maskersss/background-pingu-v2/README.md

 # Background Pingu Discord Bot

-Background Pingu is a Discord bot designed for automatic parsing of Minecraft logs, primarily for the MCSR (Minecraft Speedrunning) community.
-It provides insights and identifies common issues within Minecraft logs.
+Background Pingu has originally been a Discord bot designed for automatic parsing of Minecraft logs, primarily for the MCSR (Minecraft Speedrunning) community.
+Now it's also available as a website.

 ## Features

-- Supports paste.ee and mclo.gs links, as well as attached files.
+- Supports paste.ee and mclo.gs links, as well as Discord attached files.
-- Uploads logs to mclo.gs for easier viewing.
+- Uploads logs to mclo.gs.
-- Automatically detects common issues, providing efficient analysis for quick troubleshooting.
+- Automatically detects lots of common issues.

 ## Contributing